divinity76/aido-aifix/README.md

 sudo ln -sv "$(pwd)/src/aifix.php" /usr/local/bin/aifix
 sudo chmod a+x /usr/local/bin/aifix
 ```

 ## AI Models

-- **Default Model - 4o-mini**: Cost-effective and suitable for general tasks.
+- **Default Model - o3-mini**: Cost-effective and suitable for general tasks.

-- **Advanced Model - o3-mini**: Choose this for complex tasks; it's 7 times the cost of 4o-mini.
-- **Premium Model - o1**: Use for the most challenging issues; it's 100 times more expensive than 4o-mini and 13 times more than o3-mini (untested).
+- **Premium Model - o1**: Use for the most challenging issues; it's approximately 13.6 times more expensive than o3-mini.

+- **4o**: 2.27x more expensive than o3-mini, and seems to do *worse*, or no better, than o3-mini.

+- **4o-mini** is the cheapest option, cost only 14% of o3-mini, but it's "lazy"—it may assume it found the solution, apply it, and report success without verifying the issue is truly resolved.
+Not recommended :( (it is the cheapest way to test aifix / aido, tho)